 - 14. Acknowledgements

 List of Figures

-DVB-S was developed in the 1990s for digital satellite TV broadcasts.
-In recent years it has been adopted by the amateur radio community for Digital Amateur TV (DATV).
-Inexpensive hardware-accelerated DVB-S receivers are available in the form of set-top-boxes, PCI cards and USB dongles.
-Unfortunately not all receivers are suitable for DATV for the following reasons:
+DVB-S was developed in the 1990s for digital satellite TV broadcasts, and superseded by DVB-S2 in 2005.
+In recent years DVB standards have been adopted by the amateur radio community for Digital Amateur TV (DATV).
+Inexpensive hardware-accelerated DVB receivers are available in the form of set-top-boxes, PCI cards and USB dongles.
+Unfortunately not all receivers are suitable for DATV: